Mayatan Bilingual School: Mayatan Foundation

-In 2001, former school director Frank Hopkins helped the owners of the school to form Fundación Mayatan (Mayatan Foundation), a registered, tax exempt charity organization in Honduras.
+In 2001, former school director Frank Hopkins helped the owners of the school to form a registered, tax exempt charity organization in Honduras.
 The Foundation now owns and operates the school.
 The primary function of the non-profit Foundation is to provide conduct the fundraising and development work for the school, as well as the administration of scholarships.

 Hope for Tomorrow

 After returning to the United States, Hopkins founded Hope for Tomorrow, a 501(c)(3) non-profit organization that would transfer funds to Mayatan.
 The goal of Hope for Tomorrow was to allow U.S. taxpayers the opportunity to donate to Mayatan and receive a tax credit.

 New campus

 In 2003, the school built a new campus on a hillside just outside town.
 The decision to move was prompted by the discovery that the old campus lay on top of buried Maya ruins, and they were restricted from building additional classrooms.
 With enrollment growing, the new campus gave the school the room to expand.
 In 2006 Mayatan was able to add a primary wing.